nunet/device-management-service/types/README.md

 * input: none <br/>

-* output: `models.TelemetryConfig`
+* output: `types.TelemetryConfig`

 * output (error): error message

 `LoadConfigFromEnv` loads the telemetry configuration from environment variables.
 This includes observabilitty level and collector configuration.
-It returns the final configuration as `models.TelemetryConfig` object.
+It returns the final configuration as `types.TelemetryConfig` object.

 #### parseObservabilityLevel